 The Bottom Line

-Is has to be worth your time.
+It has to be worth your time.
 Every moment you spend working takes away from time with your family, your friends, your free time, etc. Only you can truly determine whether or not a price is worth your time.
-So crunch some numbers and determine whether it is or not!
+So crunch some numbers and decide whether or not it is or not!

-My time is extremely valuable.
+My time is precious.
 I’m an entrepreneur, freelance designer, wife, and mom of three kids.
-I only have so many hours in the day, so it’s important to properly value my time.
+I only have so many hours in the day, so it’s essential to properly value my time.

 I quit writing books for publishers and turned down the many offers I’ve had to teach lettering classes for online companies because, when I crunch the numbers, it’s not worth my time when I can sell things directly to my readers.

 When you only have so many hours in the day, you have to think about where your time is best spent.